International Doctoral Program in Asia-Pacific Studies

 In addition to the coursework, students will have to complete other requirements such as presenting a paper at an international conference or publishing, an original dissertation, and a qualifying exam.
 These tasks are designed to polish our students’ research abilities and make sure they are ready for graduation.

 The International Doctoral Program in Asia-Pacific Studies (IDAS) provides interdisciplinary integrated research and wishes to foster leadership in students by helping them share academic supplies.

-As a doctoral program dedicated to academic excellence, IDAS focuses on giving students the opportunity to become experts in their field and places an emphasis on the combination of theory and practical research.
+As a doctoral program dedicated to academic excellence, IDAS focuses on giving students the opportunity to become experts in their field and places an emphasizes the combination of theory and practical research.

 Additionally, to create a more diverse learning environment, students from different countries enrolled in IDAS are encouraged to engage in daily exchanges with one another so they can better understand people from different cultures.